 Use Simple Language

-Language that includes complex vocabulary, noninclusive jargon, or slang can easily confuse participants and distract from the essence of the question.
+Language that includes complex vocabulary, non-inclusive jargon, or slang can confuse participants and distract from the essence of the question.

-Writing questions at an 8th-grade reading level is generally recommended as a best practice for a more clear and more effective survey question.
+Writing questions at an 8th-grade reading level is generally recommended as a best practice for clear and effective survey questions.
 This can be helpful for respondents for whom English is a second language.

-If your survey will be translated, it's especially important to use words and phrases that will translate well, i.e. use clear language and avoid using idioms or figures of speech
+If your survey will be translated, it's important to use words and phrases that will translate well, i.e. use clear language and avoid using idioms or figures of speech.

 Use Inclusive Language